2013 Pasig local elections

 Local elections were held in Pasig on May 13, 2013, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the congressman, and the councilors, six of them in the two districts of the city.

 Background

-Mayor Bobby Eusebio was supposed to run for third term, but he withdrew in the race to return to private life.
-He was replaced by his wife, Maria Belen "Maribel" Andaya-Eusebio, sister of former Budget Secretary Rolando "Nonoy" Andaya Jr. Eusebio was challenged by her opponents Wainwright "Win" Rivera and Ismael Mejia.
+Mayor Bobby Eusebio was supposed to run for third term, but he withdrew from the race to return to private life.
+He was replaced by his wife, Maria Belen "Maribel" Andaya-Eusebio, sister of former Budget Secretary Rolando "Nonoy" Andaya Jr. Eusebio was challenged by Wainwright "Win" Rivera and Ismael Mejia.

 Vice Mayor Rosalio "Yoyong" Martires was term-limited, and he ran as councilor instead.
 His place was contested by First District Councilor Iyo Christian Bernardo, Second District Councilor Rodrigo "Roding" Asilo, Vicente "Buddy" Fabella, and Nemencio San Juan.

-Rep. Roman Romulo was on his second term, and he ran for re-election for third term.
+Rep. Roman Romulo was on his second term, and ran for re-election for a third term.
 He was challenged by Jun Salatandre of UNA.